kpiterman/psubgroups/README.md

 Start GAP and type

-	LoadPackage("psubgroups");
+	LoadPackage("posets2");

 to load the package.
+This package requires the original Poset package.

-For details on how to use the p-subgroup package see the package documentation in the `doc` subdirectory (view its HTML version or `manual.pdf`  via a PDF viewer).
+For details on how to use the Posets2 package see the package documentation in the `doc` subdirectory (view its HTML version or `manual.pdf`  via a PDF viewer).